-Chicago’s signature approach to pizza is unapologetically excessive, with buttery crusts barely containing pools of tomato sauce and oozing ribbons of mozzarella.
-Whether you prefer sauce-drenched deep dish pizza or chunky pan pies with cheese-crusted edges, we’ve gathered our favorites from Chicago restaurants.
-Grab a deep dish pizza slice that will keep you full for hours or cozy up with one of these huge pies during the winter and you won’t have to leave the house for food all weekend.
+Chicago’s signature approach to pizza is unapologetically excessive, with buttery crusts containing pools of tomato sauce and oozing ribbons of mozzarella.
+It's truly a late-night indulgence.
+Whether you prefer sauce-drenched deep dish pizza or chunky pan pies with cheese-crusted edges, we’ve picked our favorites for the best deep dish pizza in Chicago restaurants.
+Grab a deep dish pizza slice that will keep you full for hours.

 Best deep dish pizza in Chicago